SAP/terraform-provider-btp/README.md

 ## Licensing

 Copyright 2023 SAP SE or an SAP affiliate company and `terraform-provider-btp` contributors.
-Please see our [LICENSE](LICENSE) for copyright and license information.
+See our [LICENSE](LICENSE) for copyright and license information.
 Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/terraform-provider-btp).